The Magic of Herself the Elf

 The Magic of Herself the Elf (also known by its on-screen title, The Special Magic of Herself the Elf) is a 1983 American animated television special that premiered in the United States on July 30, 1983 in broadcast syndication.
 The special was produced by the Canadian animation company, Nelvana Limited, Scholastic Entertainment, and Those Characters from Cleveland, and distributed by Lexington Broadcast Services.

 Directed by John Celestri (credited under first name Gian) and Raymond Jafelice, it stars the voices of Jerry Orbach, Georgia Engel and Priscilla Lopez.
 The music was sung and performed, though not written, by Judy Collins.
 The special is based on the American Greetings/Mattel property, Herself the Elf, starring Terri Hawkes.
-It was released once on video by Scholastic/Lorimar (later Karl-Lorimar).
-There are no home video releases to date, except old tapings of the special.
+It was released once on video by Scholastic-Lorimar (a label of Karl-Lorimar Home Video).
+There are no further home video releases to date.